CSinclair89/PortfolioWebsite/README.md

 ## Goals

 - Build a website to showcase not just an understanding of front-end web design, but also projects that I've worked on relevant to fields I'm passionate about: software engineering and animation.
-- Utilize Javascript and CSS to implement fun animations that enhance the user experience of the homepage.
+- Utilize Javascript and CSS to implement minor animations that enhance the user experience of the homepage.
 - Use CSS to make the website responsive on desktop, tablet, and mobile devices.

 ## Outcomes